Mj23978/Mj23978/README.md

 ### Hi there 👋

+✨✨ Im Fullstack Web & Mobile Developer also a Data Scientist Intrested in Blockchain ✨✨

 Here are some ideas to get you started:

 - 🌱 I’m currently learning Blockchain ( Substrate Framework )